JornWildt/Mason/Documentation/Mason-draft-2.md

 The `@navigation` property is OPTIONAL.
 If present it MUST be an object value.
 It is not restricted to the root object and may occur in any nested data object.

 The `@navigation` property represents different ways of navigating and modifying resources.
-The simplest possible navigation element is the "link" which represents a named link from the containing resource to another target resource.
-Other navigation elements are link templates, "void" actions, "json" actions, "json+files" actions and "any" actions.
-The type of navigational element is indicated with the property `type`.
+The simplest possible navigation element is a link which represents a named link from the containing resource to another target resource.
+Other navigation elements are link templates, "void" actions, "json" actions, "json+files" actions and "generic" actions.
+The type of navigational element is indicated with the property `type` included in each navigational element.

-The set of navigational elements in `@navigation` is indexed by their respective identifiers.
+The set of navigational elements in the `@navigation` object is indexed by their respective identifiers.
 These identifiers are sometimes called "relationship types" when refering to a link, but in the following sections we will simply refer to the identifiers as "name".

 The name of a navigational element can either be a simple predefined token from the [IANA relationship registry](http://www.iana.org/assignments/link-relations/link-relations.xhtml), a curie or a complete URI.
 The use of URIs (and curies) as a namespace mechanism makes it easy to declare names without colliding with similar names from other systems.

 Here a few examples of different ways to name a navigational element:

-**Standard IANA link**
+**Standard IANA *self* link**

 ```json
 "@navigation": {